1 Day in Valencia: A Realistic Itinerary (From a Local)

 Marvel at the heavily ornate ceiling of Iglesia de San Nicolás

-This church is located on Calle de Caballeros, a 5 minute walk from La Lonja.
-The entrance is through a narrow passage between a pub and a disco club so its really easy to miss.
+This church is located on Calle de Caballeros, a 5-minute walk from La Lonja.
+The entrance is through a narrow passage between a pub and a disco club so it’s really easy to miss.

 Iglesia de San Nicolás dates back to the 13th century.
-It’s a Gothic church decorated in Baroque style, which is one of its peculiarities.
+It’s a Gothic church decorated in the Baroque style, which is one of its peculiarities.
 It was recently restored and the beautiful frescos covering the walls and ceiling are now the main attraction.

 See the cathedral